newwhitecheng/dukenet/README.md

 # DukeNet
-a mobile vision model for DSP
+A mobile Vision Model for DSP

 ## model description
 It's inspired by MobileNetv3.
 We add the following modifications for Qualcomm Hexagon DSP.